About Me – Kathryn (Kate) Weaver

 Research Interests and Background

-I am a Ph.D. candidate in the Cell, Molecular, Developmental Biology, and Biophysics (CMDB) program at Johns Hopkins University, advised by Dr. Rajiv McCoy.
-My research develops and applies computational models to better understand genome function and evolution.
-My current research interests use machine learning approaches
+I earned my Ph.D. in the Cell, Molecular, Developmental Biology, and Biophysics (CMDB) program at Johns Hopkins University, advised by Dr. Rajiv McCoy.
+My research developed and applied computational models to better understand genome function and evolution using machine learning approaches

 • to model gene regulation and predict gene expression across hematopoietic cell types